Create a multi-cloud universe

 Set the instance type to the instance type you created.

-Add the following flags for Master and T-Server:
+Add the following flag to Master and T-Server:

 leader_failure_max_missed_heartbeat_periods=10- As the data is globally replicated, RPC latencies are higher.
 This flag increases the failure-detection interval to compensate.

 At this point, YugabyteDB Anywhere begins to provision your new universe across multiple cloud providers.
 When the universe is provisioned, it appears on the Dashboard and Universes.
 You can click the universe name to open its Overview.